2023 Legislative Agenda

 SUPPORT — Bills to increase authority, funding, or offenses to improve safety or school transportation:

-• HB 2095: Relating to traffic safety.
+• HB 2095 Enrolled: Relating to traffic safety.
 Authorizes all cities to elect to operate photo radar if city pays costs of operating photo radar.
 Eliminates restriction on number of hours per day photo radar may be used in any one location.
 Expands authority of city to set designated speed for certain residential streets to speed that is up to 10 miles per hour lower than statutory speed, but not less than 20 miles per hour.

 • 1-11 (H): Referred to Transportation.